-Most any driver you choose will pass paper.
+Most any driver you choose still prints paper.
 In my experience some drivers perform better than others.
 This is a basic guide to all the major print drivers available.
 As far as the print device itself, that’s another topic.

 What is a Printer Driver?

 The print driver is installed on a workstation, laptop, windows server, or mobile devices.
 This software installation can be automated in the case of Mopria, installed by users, or managed by a server on the network.

 Most home or small offices don’t use print servers to manage their print drivers.
 End users have to manage their own print drivers.
 These are known as user mode drivers.